Bugonaygeshig: The 1898 Rebellion

 Once the commander of Fort Snelling received the message from Onigum, he sent a force of 20 soldiers to the Leech Lake Reservation.
 They arrived at Walker which was very near the Reservation, on September 30.
 As was custom, the United States first attempted to negotiate but met with a negative response.
 With the Chippewas not willing to negotiate, another telegram was sent to Fort Snelling requesting for more soldiers.
 An indication that the United States wanted to show a stronger military presence or the Chippewa's soldiers were increasing in numbers for a war.

-On October 5, 1898 a force of 78 US soldiers invaded the Leech Lake Reservation.
+On October 5, 1898 a force of 78 U.S. soldiers invaded the Leech Lake Reservation.
 The other 20 soldiers who first responded did not participate in the battle.
 They boarded boats and landed on Sugar Point.
 They found ogima Bugonaygeshigs cabin but not Bugonaygeshig.
 They did, however, make two arrests.
 An Indian account of how the battle commenced, tells of white soldiers shooting at boats carrying Chippewa women.
 Most of the casualties occurred within 30 minutes of the start of the battle.

 It would last for two days.
-The casualties of the US soldiers and the US civilians who accompanied them, was 7 killed and 14 wounded or 21 total casualties.
+The casualties of the U.S. soldiers and the U.S. civilians who accompanied them, was 7 killed and 14 wounded or 21 total casualties.
 No Chippewa casualties occurred.
 Some reports claim only 19 Chippewa soldiers fought in the battle.
 The Chippewa men who fought in the Battle of Sugar Point, probably never saw military action before that battle.

 On October 6, 1898 more white reinforcements arrived to Walker, Minnesota.
 They numbered 215.
 Including the 62 white soldiers who were not wounded in the battle, they numbered 277.
 The battle may have ended but the Chippewas who fought in the battle, refused to surrender.
 The United States responded by negotiating with Chippewa leaders, including with ogima Bugonaygeshig and those Chippewas who refused to surrender.
 Historians may claim other events occurred but ogima Bugonaygeshig and the Chippewas under his leadership refused to end the war.